Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 Apples and IBS-C (constipation).

-Apples (together with prunes and pear) are recommended for constipation in both children and adults, but the story is different with IBS-constipation.
+Apples (with prunes and pears) are recommended for constipation in children and adults, but the story is different with IBS constipation.

 Apples are high in both sorbitol and fructose (two FODMAPs).
-Those two sugars rapidly ferment and produce gas, resulting in worsening of your IBS symptoms such as abdominal pain, distension, and bloating.
-So, they can do more harm than improvement in your IBS-constipation (ref).
+Those two sugars rapidly ferment and produce gas, worsening your IBS symptoms such as abdominal pain, distension, and bloating.
+So, they can do more harm than improvement in your IBS constipation (ref).

-Also, a low FODMAP diet is not a lifetime diet, it should be trailed under the guidance of a dietitian for a period of 2-6 weeks.
+Also, a low FODMAP diet is not a lifetime diet; it should be trailed under the guidance of a dietitian for 2-6 weeks.
 According to Monash University research, About 75% of IBS patients respond to a low FODMAP diet (including apples).

-So, Apples may not be pure evil to your IBS, Some people with IBS-C may tolerate apples based on:
+So, Apples may not be pure evil to your IBS, Some people with IBS-C may tolerate apples based on the following:

 • Not all people respond to a low FODMAP diet.